 History Of The Association

-Shukokai means “Way for All” and this reflects how the style has developed although it keeps its purity.
-The style is very fast using a relatively high stance to aid mobility.
-The Martial Arts Commission of Great Britain has also stated in its Official Handbook that “Shukokai punches are the strongest to be found in Karate”.
+“Shukokai” means “Way for All,” reflecting the style’s inclusive development while maintaining its traditional roots.
+Known for its speed, Shukokai uses a relatively high stance to enhance mobility.
+The Martial Arts Commission of Great Britain stated in its official handbook that “Shukokai punches are the strongest to be found in Karate.”

-The style stresses controlled contact in competition sparring.
-However, real experience of full-power techniques is enabled by the use of pad work.
+The style emphasizes controlled contact in competition sparring, but full-power technique practice is made possible through pad work.

-The Shukokai Karate Association was founded in 1991 when senior instructors decided to form their own association.
-Since then the association has flourished, now having over 20 clubs with hundreds of members.
-The SKA has maintained the teachings of Shigeru Kimura (8th Dan) with whom Malcolm Hudson had the privilege of training for several years before Mr Kimura sadly passed away.
+The Shukokai Karate Association (SKA) was established in 1991 by senior instructors who decided to form an independent organisation.
+Since then, the SKA has flourished, now comprising over 20 clubs and hundreds of members.
+The association continues to uphold the teachings of Shigeru Kimura (8th Dan), with whom Malcolm Hudson had the privilege of training for several years before Kimura’s passing.

 Sensei Hudson

-Malcolm Hudson (8th Dan) started training in Karate in January 1975 originally as part of the Shukokai Karate Union and then the Ken Yu Kai Karate Association before founding the Shukokai Karate Association in 1991.
-He trained frequently with Sensei Kimura gaining his 3rd Dan under Mr Kimura’s examination.
+Malcolm Malcolm Hudson (8th Dan) began training in Karate in January 1975, initially as a member of the Shukokai Karate Union and later with the Ken Yu Kai Karate Association, before founding the Shukokai Karate Association in 1991.
+He trained regularly with Sensei Shigeru Kimura and earned his 3rd Dan under Kimura’s direct examination.

 Sensei Hudson has been very successful in competitions including: